A global collapse in the price of psychoactive cannabis — a “Global Cannabis Price Collapse” — is inevitable.

 So: Yes, a global collapse in the price of psychoactive cannabis — a “Global Cannabis Price Collapse” — is inevitable.

-[Edit Jan 23rd 2019: The emergence of cheap and legal synthetic cannabinoids is likely to make the Global Cannabis Price Collapse happen sooner, and be even more economically devastating to cannabis farmers, than is described above.]
+[Update (23 January 2019): The emergence of cheap and legal synthetic cannabinoids is likely to make the Global Cannabis Price Collapse happen sooner, and be even more economically devastating to cannabis farmers in the high-cost developed world, than is described above.]

 [Update (24 July 2019): For two years in a row (2017-2018, and 2018-2019), US hemp acreage has increased by 3x.
 If that continues for just five more years, the US will plant more acres of hemp than of corn (91 million acres).
 Somewhere between now than then, this massive output of hemp will tip the global market from undersupply to oversupply, forcing a collapse in the price of hemp and its derivatives, notably cured hemp flower, hemp oil, and CBD isolate.

 Question: What do you get when you combine (oversupplied) cured industrial hemp flower with a careful blend of yeast-synthesized THC, other cannabinoids, and terpenes?

 Answer: You get “100% Natural Neo-Skunk™” (or Neo-Gelato™, or Neo-DurbanPoison™, or whatever) that will get you higher than a kite, give you the Entourage Effects of the farmed cannabis plant, at a tenth of the price of “the real thing.”
 Thailand’s quality is so high and its cost of production is so low (five cents a gram or less, at scale) that it can reasonably expect to survive that competition.
 Can you?]